dietmar-may/decaf/README.txt

 --------------------------------------------------------------------------
-ActiveMQ CPP Library
+Decaf Library
 --------------------------------------------------------------------------

-ActiveMQ CPP is a messaging library that can use multiple protocols to talk to a MOM (e.g. ActiveMQ).
+Decaf is a C++ library providing a core Java API, making it easier to port Java code to C++.

 1 Dependencies
 --------------------------------------------------------------------------

-There are several dependencies that need to be met in order to build and install ActiveMQ-CPP on a Unix type system, the short list is shown below, read the sections that follow for more detailed information.
+There are several dependencies that need to be met in order to build and install Decaf on a Unix type system, the short list is shown below, read the sections that follow for more detailed information.
 On Windows you will not need the Auto Tools since the library is built using Microsft's Visual Studio product.